 AXA's business health insurance policies

-Their Advance plan is for corporate customers with 250+ employees.
+AXA Health provides small business health insurance to businesses with 1-249 employees.
+Its Advance plan is for corporate clients with 250+ employees.

 Small business health insurance